Uniscribe

 Uniscribe is the Microsoft Windows set of services for rendering Unicode-encoded text, supporting complex text layout.
 It is implemented in the dynamic link library USP10.DLL.
-Uniscribe was released with Windows 2000 and Internet Explorer 5.0.
+Uniscribe was released with Windows 98 SE, Windows 2000 and Internet Explorer 5.0.
 In addition, the Windows CE platform has supported Uniscribe since version 5.0.

 "USP" is an initialism for Unicode Scripts Processor.
 Its features include: